aa6dcc/Heat-Equation/README.md

 # Solving the heat equation

 The heat equation is a partial differential equation.
+It tells us that the rate at which the temperature changes at a given point over time depends on the second derivative of that temperature at that point with respect to space.

 It is most commonly seen under its standard form in one dimension: